 That’s a long-winded backstory to my answer, which is this: for someone who’s always had an adventurous and wandering spirit, has marketable skills that can be done remotely, and is interested in entrepreneurship: why wouldn’t I?

-Honestly, it seemed like a waste of all that dumb luck and good fortune to not take advantage of.
+Honestly, it seemed like a waste of all that dumb luck and good fortune to not take advantage, and try to become a digital nomad.

 While I can’t speak for Geoff, two years later I’d probably make the same decision to leave, but I also have an answer to the “why wouldn’t we” response I had back then: because it’s really damn hard.